-If the system you are using is still working and is fit for purpose then why change it just because it’s old, right?
+If the system you're using is still working and is fit for purpose then why change it just because it’s old, right?

-Wrong!
 Consider this: What if that old stove you’re using wasn’t just outdated and a little less convenient; what if it was a safety hazard putting you at RISK?

 When using an outdated software you have no security protection against cyber attacks, therefore these security holes are leaving your cemetery data exposed to cyber threats.

 Vulnerable servers open up an organization to the prospect of unauthorized access to its confidential information, tampering with or destruction of irreplaceable data, interruption of important network functions and a complete shutdown of the network through denial of service attacks.

-#2 System Failure
+#2 System failure

-You may be running software that is supported by the software owners or a third party IT support provider, however, if that software is build on a database that is retired then you are still at risk.
-Take Microsoft FoxPro for example;
+You may be running software that's supported by the software owners or a third party IT support provider, however, if that software is built on a database that's retired then you're still at risk.

-Microsoft’s official position on a retired product is “Customers are highly encouraged to move to a supported product as soon as possible.”
+Microsoft’s official position on a retired product is “customers are highly encouraged to move to a supported product as soon as possible”.

-Therefore no matter what support you may or may not have in place you are still at risk of system failure.
+Therefore no matter what support you may or may not have in place you're still at risk of system failure.

-If you don't have access to your data you are running blind which in turn can:
+If you don't have access to your data, you're running blind which in turn can: